ygeo/url-sniper/docs/md/Issues.md

+#### 1.3.1. communication Internal testing needed
+The tool should be tested internally within the team before presenting to ensure deployability and testability.

 ## 2. DESCRIPTION AND DOCUMENTATION
 This activity aims at providing clear, logical and up-to-date information on the state of the tool - what everyting is within the tool scope